Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/axis.md

 ## Margin

-The **Margin** property specifies the size of the chart's margins, in pixels.
+The **Margin** property specifies the size of the chart's margins.
 Margins are calculated inward from the specified chart size; increasing the margin size does not increase the total chart size, but rather shrinks the chart area, if necessary.

 ![Margin](/static/assets/on-premise/images/report-designer/report-items/chart/chart-axis/margin-property.png)